dotSlashJack/covid-risk-meter/README.md

-# covid-alert
+# Covid Risk Metric Code

-Code for https://tmrpa.org/covid-wc, developed for the City of Reno Public Health Emergency Advisory Board
+Support and backend code for https://tmrpa.org/covid-wc, developed for the City of Reno Public Health Emergency Advisory Board

 ### File structure

-##### The core code can be found under the ``zip'' folder.
+##### The core code can be found under the "zip" folder.

 ThreatCalculator: contains a class with methods to calculate useful summary statistics